RakhithJK/roundcube-roundcubemail-wiki/Plugin-API.md

 ```
 where the second argument is a [PHP Callback](http://php.net/manual/en/language.pseudo-types.php#language.types.callback) which can link to a simple function or an object method.

 The registered function receives one hash array as argument which contains specific data of the current context depending on the hook.
-See [wiki:Plugin_Hooks] for a complete description of all hooks and their argument fields.
+See [[Plugin Hooks]] for a complete description of all hooks and their argument fields.
 The argument var may be altered by the callback function and can (even partially) be returned to the application.

 ### Client scripts and UI elements